+The Tishomingo State Park trails offer an exciting experience for visitors.
 Whether you’re up for hiking the scenic nature trails, picnicking by the freshwater lake, or fishing for dinner, Tishomingo State Park is a haven for adventure-seekers.

 Tishomingo State Park Flat Rock Hiking Trail

 Keep an eye out for the blue diamond markers that guide your path.
-As you wander, you’ll be immersed in a diverse forest full of sweet gum, hickory, white and red oak, and vibrant dogwoods.
+As you wander, you’ll be immersed in a diverse forest full of sweet gum, hickory, white and red oak, and fragrant dogwoods.

 Saddleback Ridge Trail